-History of Underground Oil Tanks in Virginia
+The History of Underground Oil Tanks in Virginia

 The Appeal of Heating Oil

 Following World War II, heating oil emerged as a more economical and cleaner alternative.
 The decision to transition to heating oil became straightforward for many homeowners.
-Newly constructed houses, prevalent in the post-war boom, were often equipped with oil furnaces and underground storage tanks.
+Newly constructed houses, prevalent in the post-war boom, were often equipped with oil furnaces and underground oil tanks.
 Simultaneously, some homeowners opted for above-ground tank installations in basements, crawl spaces, or outside their properties.
-Consequently, the period between the 1940s and 1970s witnessed the widespread installation of hundreds of thousands of residential underground and above-ground oil tanks throughout Virginia.
+Consequently, the period between the 1940s and 1970s witnessed the widespread installation of hundreds of thousands of residential underground oil tanks throughout Virginia.

-Environmental Challenges of Underground Storage
+Environmental Challenges of Underground Oil Tanks in Virginia

 While the adoption of heating oil significantly improved air quality compared to burning coal, it introduced its own set of environmental challenges.
 A primary concern revolves around the safe and secure storage of heating oil to prevent leaks into the surrounding environment.

-Underground tanks that have been in place for more than 30 years are highly susceptible to the development of holes due to natural corrosion of the metal.
+Underground oil tanks that have been in place for more than 30 years are highly susceptible to the development of holes due to natural corrosion of the metal.
 Over time, this corrosion can lead to substantial leaks, potentially impacting nearby drinking water wells and basements.
 Furthermore, the contamination of groundwater, which eventually feeds into surface water bodies like creeks and ponds, is a major environmental concern, even if the effects are not immediately apparent.
-Unlike leaks from above-ground tanks, which are often visible, leaks from underground tanks commonly go undetected without a thorough leakage inspection.
+Unlike leaks from above-ground tanks, which are usually visible, leaks from underground tanks will go undetected without a thorough leakage inspection.

 Virginia's Proactive Approach